plebbit/whitepaper/FAQ.md

 There wont be new posts until the owner comes back online, but old posts will still show until there's no other seeds.

 In the MVP that uses just basic IPFS pubsub the posts sent while the owner is offline will actually be lost.
 Posts published while owner node is offline will be lost, they could be stored in each user's client and retried.

-#### Total Supply
-Total supply will be around 1 trillion, divided equally amongst all the airdrop participants, except those who have referral bonuses who will get more.

-#### Concerns with minting tokens
-You can put restrictions on upgrades, like a timelock, DAO voting, etc, but I'm not doing any of that yet, I don't want some whale to see the token as "safe" and buy up all the supply, I would rather many people see it as "unsafe" and buy a small amount, instead of just attracting whales.

-It's not unlimited forever, I have a plan, once the token has sufficient mcap, I will add safety measures like timelock, which will then allow bigger whales to get in, and eventually when the project is mature enough, it will be known how many tokens are needed and the contract upgrades can be locked forever or given to a DAO

 #### Q: How will the team be making money on this project?
 A: I will be paying for early development myself (already started a little bit with gicoin bounties https://gitcoin.co/issue/plebbit/whitepaper/3/100026984).
 In the beginning, the token will only be for bringing awareness to the project (and to the idea, that others can use to create p2p social apps), no funds will be used for development.
 But the token is an upgradable contract so if later down the road a dev fund is needed, one can be added (but only to pay for devs/marketing other than myself, I will never take a salary myself).
 The control of the upgrades can be put behind a timelock, controlled by a DAO, etc. Whatever the project needs.